|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon lemon zest

-- 1 tablespoon milk (more or less as necessary)
+- Optional: 1 tablespoon milk (more or less as necessary)

-- Repeat with remainder of cookies, dipping the glass in more flour, as necessary, so cookies won't stick.
+Repeat with remainder of cookie dough, dipping the glass in more flour, as necessary, so cookies won't stick.

-- Make the filling: in a medium bowl, cream together 1/3 cup softened butter, 4 cups confectioners' sugar, 3 tablespoons lemon juice and reserved 1/2 teaspoon zest.
+In a medium bowl, cream together 1/3 cup softened butter, 4 cups confectioners' sugar, 4 tablespoons lemon juice, and 1/2 teaspoon zest.
 If the mixture is too thick, add milk 1 tablespoon at a time until desired consistency is achieved.
 This mixture should be thick but smooth.